 What is the DASS 21 questionnaire?

-Good factor loadings: Those items found (though statistical analysis) to be most effective in measuring each factor has been chosen.
+Good factor loadings: those items found (through statistical analysis) to be most effective in measuring each factor have been chosen.

 Even coverage of all scales across each scale